Middle Tennessee is clawing its way out of devastation from recent flooding. It sits right in Ida's crosshairs - KESQ

 Middle Tennessee remains deep in recovery mode after last week’s deadly and destructive flooding, and it appears the remnants of Hurricane Ida will offer the area little quarter.

-Ida, now a tropical storm, is forecast to move through central Mississippi on Monday afternoon before picking up speed Monday night as it tracks across northeastern Mississippi and into the Tennessee Valley.

-“Hurricane Ida’s remnants may reach the west and middle portions of Tennessee on Monday evening through Tuesday with heavy rain and flash flooding possible over the same areas as last weekend’s flood emergency,” the Tennessee Emergency Management Agency warned.
+Ida’s remnants hit the western and central portions of the state late Monday, but the Tennessee Emergency Management Agency has warned that Tuesday could bring “heavy rain and flash flooding … over the same areas as last weekend’s flood emergency.”

 Adds the National Weather Service, “Severe weather cannot be ruled out overnight mainly south of I-40.”